 The importance of eyepieces to your telescope can take a long time to realise.
 To say an eyepiece can make or break an astronomer is going too far, but when you look through a good eyepiece for the first time you realise that what you’ve been observing for all those years could have looked much clearer.

 Some astronomers are glad they went through the years of wrestling with low-quality eyepieces, as it gives them an appreciation of what it takes to see the night sky properly.

 How do eyepieces work?

-An eyepiece works by taking the light that’s captured and focussed by your telescope and and magnifying the image that goes into your eye.
-The eyepiece needs to do this effectively if you’re to get a really good view.
+An eyepiece works by taking the light that’s captured and focussed by your telescope and magnifying the image that is seen by your eye.
+The eyepiece needs to do this effectively if you’re to get a really good view of that celestial object.

 As light passes through the lenses in your eyepiece, a little bit of it is taken away.
 To minimise this loss of light, manufacturers coat the lenses with substances like magnesium or calcium fluoride.

 Small refracting telescopes sold at a reasonable price are frequently packaged with a metal tripod, a basic altazimuth mount, a finder, a couple of eyepieces and a Barlow lens that will double their magnification.